nl3769/caroSegDeep/README.md

 * _**SEGMENTATION/parameters/set_parameters_inference_template.py**_: parameters to segment the image;
 * _**SEGMENTATION/set_parameters_caro_seg_deep_training_template.py**_ parameter to train the neural network for _IMC_ segmentation;
 * _**SEGMENTATION/set_parameters_far_wall_training_template.py**_ parameter to train the neural network for far wall detection.

+More details on the method and results of this database are available here: <a href="https://addcorrectlink">Carotid artery wall segmentation in ultrasound image sequences using a deep convolutional neural network</a>.

 # Prerequisites